blairanderson/haxhub/README.md

-# Softline (name pending)
+# HaxHub

 _a gSchool project by Blair Anderson, James Denton, Geoffrey Schorkopf and Jorge Tellez_

 ### Introduction

-Softline is an app which integrates the APIs of Github, Pivotal Tracker, and Travis CI to serve an all-in-one software project feed.
+HaxHub is a Rails app which integrates the APIs of Github, Pivotal Tracker, and Travis CI to serve as an all-in-one software project feed.

-The background requirements for this project can be found at: http://tutorials.jumpstartlab.com/projects/feed_engine.html
+The background requirements for this project can be found at: http://tutorials.jumpstartlab.com/projects/feed_engine.html.

-Softline-specific requirements can be found at: http://tutorials.jumpstartlab.com/projects/feed_engine_concepts.html
+HaxHub-specific requirements can be found at: http://tutorials.jumpstartlab.com/projects/feed_engine_concepts.html under the heading "Softline."

 ### View the Live Site